jundalisay/superb/content/en/research/indian/gita/chapter-11.md

 With brilliance blazing, glowing, flashing; turning Darkness to dazzling day,
 Look I whichever way;

-Ah, Lord!
-I worship Thee, the Undivided,
-The Uttermost of thought,
-The Treasure-Palace wrought
+I worship Thee, the Undivided, The Uttermost of thought, The Treasure-Palace wrought
 To hold the wealth of the worlds; the Shield provided To shelter Virtue's laws;
 The Fount whence Life's stream draws
 All waters of all rivers of all being:
 The One Unborn, Unending:

 Unchanging and Unblending!

 With might and majesty, past thought, past seeing!
 Silver of moon and gold
 Of sun are glories rolled